yuikns/doctorai/README.md

 1. The minimum input you need to run Doctor AI is the "visit file", the number of unique medical codes in the "visit file", the "label file", the number of unique medical codes in the "label file", and the output path.
 The output path is where the learned weights will be saved.
-`python med2vec <path/to/visit_file> <the number of unique medical codes> <path/to/output>`
+`python doctorAI.py <visit file> <# codes in the visit file> <label file> <# codes in the label file> <output path>`

 2. Specifying `--verbose` option will print training process after each 10 mini-batches.

-3. Additional options can be specified such as the size of the medical code representation, batch size, the number of epochs, etc. Detailed information can be accessed by `python med2vec --help`
+3. Additional options can be specified such as the size of the medical code representation, batch size, the number of epochs, etc. Detailed information can be accessed by `python doctorAI.py --help`

 **STEP 4: Getting your results**